Board of Directors

 Michelene Collopy has over 30 years’ experience in financial markets and has held senior roles in compliance, funds management, treasury and financial reporting.

 Ms Collopy is currently Pro Chancellor of the University of Technology Sydney and former Chair of Perpetual Superannuation Limited.
 Ms Collopy is a qualified chartered accountant and financial planning specialist, a registered company auditor, licensed operator on the Australian Stock Exchange, and Justice of the Peace.
-She is Chairperson of the Audit Committee and the Risk and Compliance Committee and a member of the Board Remuneration Committee and the Board Reporting Committee.
+She is Chairperson of the Audit Committee.

 Emeritus Professor William Ford

 BA LLB (Hons); DipEd W Aust; DipLib (NSW)

 Professor Ford was a director of Unicredit since 1990 and Chair from 2004 up until Unicredit’s merger with Teachers Mutual Bank in 2015.